Kuruchy/kuruchy.github.io/_posts/2021-9-19-androids-review.md

 layout: post
 title: Androids Book Review
 categories: [Book Review, Android]
 excerpt: Do you want to know why Android succeeded and how?
-Join me on my review of Androids: The Team That Built the Android Operating System.
+Join me on my review of Androids - The Team That Built the Android Operating System.
 ---

 In 2004, there were two people who wanted to build software for cameras.
 But they couldn't get investors interested.
 But Google was interested on building something like that, but for phones.